anaphel/SimpleCsv/README.md

 How to use it
 -------------------------

-Let's see a basic sample :
+Let's see a basic example :

     $header = array(
         'Name',